See the Series Introduction for Just Tao It, Part I: HERE

 Grounded.

-Aware enough not to confuse reaction with strength.
+Aware enough to distinguish reaction from strength.

 The capacity to act from groundedness rather than fear.

-Am I acting from courage or from the need to appear courageous?
+Am I acting from Courage or from the need to appear courageous?

-Am I practicing restraint or avoiding necessary action?
+Am I practicing Restraint or avoiding necessary action?

-The answers may not feel comfortable.
+The answers may not feel reassuring.

-They may still tell the truth.
+They may still reveal something important.

 Here’s a Polarity Map for Courage And Restraint: